brandur/sorg/content/nanoglyphs-drafts/005-actions.md

   uses: docker://alpine:3.8
 ```

+### Container as unit of modularity (#container-modularity)

+This leads into what I believe to be Actions’ most important innovation: the container as a unit of workflow modularity.

+Containers have always been modular in that containers reference other containers during builds, but Actions takes it a step further in making containers the convention for encapsulating reusable code — whether it’s checking out code, setting up a Go environment, or deploying to a specific service like AWS, Actions allow complex functionality to be reused easily in a generic workflow.

+This is interesting because despite the popularity of containers, many services have been pushing in a much different direction — JavaScript.
+If you use AWS Lambda or Twilio Functions, workflows should be written in JavaScript and the unit of reuse is the Node package.

+As someone who believes that JavaScript is one of the biggest mistakes in the history of computation, this is hugely exciting.
+If I want to write a package for use with GitHub actions I can do so using the widely understood convention of containers, and I can do so in a language that isn’t terrible.

 ### What Actions gets right (#right)

 Containers are a nice touch.
 In Travis, you could get some code reuse by manually pulling down scripts and running them, but it was an overly difficult and haphazard process.
 A single, prescribed system that provides easy built-in modularity is a huge step forward.